-4.7.1.
-Seasonal Operational Posture: The following operational actions are to be taken as follows:

-- The Radford Line will be de-energized from April to October.
-Specific dates will be recommended by the Field Operations Supervisor and approved by the Utility Manager.
+- 4.4.1.
+Seasonal Operational Posture: The following operational actions are to be taken during fire season and are incorporated into BVES's PSPS planning.
+Generally, BVES considers April to October but specific dates will be recommended by the Field Operations Supervisor and approved by the Utility Manager based upon current conditions and forecasted weather outlook. - The Radford Line is de-energized.
 The line will be ready for re-energization should the load demand require it, for planned maintenance or system upgrades, or for other operational reason approved by the Utility Manager.
-De-energizing the Radford Line does not degrade redundancy since the supply lines from Lucerne are separate and independent of each other.
-The Radford Line is simply needed to assist with winter high loads.
-The Utility Manger will inform the President of any changes in the status of the Radford Line. - From April to October, certain Auto-Reclosers and Switches shall be placed in "Manual" (e.g., they will not shut and test upon detecting a fault).
-The Field Operations Supervisor will develop a specific list of the devices to be placed in "Manual" and will forward the list to the Utility Manager and President.
-Specific dates will be recommended by the Field Operations Supervisor and approved by the Utility Manager.
-Once BVES's Grid Automation Project establishes connectivity and control of these devices, this policy will be re-evaluated.

-- From April to October, all Fuse TripSavers shall be placed in "Manual" (e.g., they will not shut and test upon detecting a fault).
-Specific dates will be recommended by the Field Operations Supervisor and approved by the Utility Manager.
-Once BVES's Grid Automation Project establishes connectivity and control of these devices, this policy will be re-evaluated. - Due to reduced load in non-winter period, the Utility Engineer & Wildfire Mitigation Supervisor will develop specific settings for Auto-Recloser and other protective devices in the field to enhance fire prevention.
+The Utility Manger will inform the President of any changes in the status of the Radford Line. - Certain Auto-Reclosers (ARs) and Switches are placed in "Manual" (e.g., they will not shut and test upon detecting a fault).
+The Field Operations Supervisor develops a list of the devices to be placed in "Manual" and forwards the list to the Utility Manager and President. - All Fuse TripSavers shall be placed in "Manual" (i.e., they will not shut and test upon detecting a fault). - Due to reduced load in non-winter period, the Utility Engineer & Wildfire Mitigation Supervisor developed specific settings for Auto-Recloser and other protective devices in the field to enhance fire prevention.
 The list of affected devices will be provided to the Utility Manager and the Field Operations Supervisor.
 Additionally, the Field Operations Supervisor will be provided the settings that the Field Operations staff will be required to set on each device.
-Specific dates to enter these reduced settings will be recommended by the Field Operations Supervisor and approved by the Utility Manager.
-Engineering staff will not change device settings without the Field Operations Supervisor's authorization. - When an Auto-Recloser, Switch, or Fuse TripSaver that was placed in "Manual" due to the above policy trips open, the affected portions of the deenergized circuit or feeder will be patrolled prior to re-energizing them.
-If the cause is likely known and the fire risk is "Green" or "Yellow," the Field Operations Supervisor may authorize the Line Crew to test the device once.
-If the device trips open again, the circuit or feeder must be thoroughly patrolled to determine the fault and ensure there is no risk of causing fire.
+Engineering staff will not change device settings without the Field Operations Supervisor's authorization. - When an Auto-Recloser, Switch, or Fuse TripSaver placed in "Manual" due to the above policy trips open, the affected portions of the de-energized circuit or feeder will be patrolled prior to re-energizing them.
+If the cause is identified and the fire risk is "Green" or "Yellow," the Field Operations Supervisor may authorize the Line Crew to test the device once.
+If the device trips open again, the circuit or feeder must be thoroughly patrolled to determine the fault and ensure there is no risk of causing fire. - 4.4.2.

-4.7.2.
 Daily-to-Real-time Operational Posture: The pre-planned operational postures provided in this section take into account the System Design Limitations factor.
-As system hardening and other Wildfire Mitigation Plan projects and programs are completed thereby mitigating the risk to wildfire, the Utility Manager will recommend updates to the plan.

-BVES's forecasting framework for fire prevention measures relies on the National Fire Danger Rating System (NFDRS) and contracted meteorologist evaluation of the local forecast.
+BVES' forecasting framework for fire prevention measures relies on the National Fire Danger Rating System (NFDRS) and contracted meteorologist evaluation of the local forecast.
 The entire BVES system is in NFDRS Predictive Service Area SC10.
 The predictive service provides a wildfire risk forecast based on weather, on fuel build up, and fuel dryness among other factors and designates high-risk days as indicated in Table 4-1, Fuel Dryness and High-Risk Days, below: